zhangtom54321/VRSlideRide/README.md

 This app, along with its website, was built on 11/4/17 - 11/5/17 in 24 hours at Firebird Hacks in Fremont, CA.

-The website's Github Repositories can be found at "https://github.com/zhangtom54321/vrslideridewebsite"
+The website's Github Repository can be found at "https://github.com/zhangtom54321/vrslideridewebsite"